Each year millions of dollars are spent searching for lost hikers.

 Most of the time, this bill is covered by the taxpayers but depending on where you’re lost, you may receive a hefty ($500+) bill for the search and rescue (SAR) teams that were deployed at your distress.

-Why do so many hikers, hunters, runners, and campers get lost?
+So why do so many hikers, hunters, runners, and campers get lost?
 How can you ensure your hiking trip doesn’t turn out to cost you several hundred dollars and a long walk/ride of shame?
-What is the one indispensable item you can buy that hasn’t been replaced by the smartphone?

 Investing in a high-quality GPS is absolutely crucial for anyone who plans on spending time in the great outdoors.

-- Here Are the Best Handheld GPS Devices for Hiking
+- Here Are the Best Hiking GPS Devices in 2019

 - 1. Garmin eTrex10 GPS (Best Value)